ultimate271/notes/tolkien/akallabeth.md

 and that ruin must come upon the world, if this war were not stayed.
 Therefore he called his son, Elendil, and he said to him:

+### Amandil tells Elendil of his intention to sail to the west, as Eärendil did
 'The days are dark, and there is no hope for Men, for the Faithful are few.
 Therefore I am minded to try that counsel which our forefather Eärendil took of old, to sail into the West, be there ban or no, and to speak to the Valar, even to Manwë himself, if may be, and beseech his aid ere all is lost.'

+### Elendil asks if he is willing to betray the words of the Valar
 'Would you then betray the King?' said Elendil.
 'For you know well the charge that they make against us, that we are traitors and spies, and that until this day it has been false.'

+### Amandil replies that he is
 'If I thought that Manwë needed such a messenger,' said Amandil, I would betray the King.
 For there is but one loyalty from which no man can be absolved in heart for any cause.
 But it is for mercy upon Men and their deliverance from